 - The Company operates in the emerging real estate market of Mongolia, which given its current economic, political and industry conditions, gives rise to an increased inherent risk given the lack of reliable and comparable market information.
 The significant estimates underlying the fair value determination are disclosed in note 8.
-Changes in assumptions about these factors could materially affect the carrying value of investment properties. - Valuation of marketable securities The Company recognizes marketable securities at fair value.
+Changes in assumptions about these factors could materially affect the carrying value of investment properties.
+In addition, the significant global uncertainty resulting from the novel coronavirus ("COVID-19") pandemic has reduced the availability of reliable market metrics to inform opinions, and therefore a higher degree of judgment must be applied.
+Consequently, fair values are subject to significant change. - Valuation of marketable securities The Company recognizes marketable securities at fair value.
 Fair value is determined on the basis of market prices from independent sources, if available.
 If there is no market price, then the fair value is determined by using valuation models with inputs derived from observable market data where possible but where observable data is not available, judgement is required to establish fair values. - Operating environment of the Company Mongolia displays many characteristics of an emerging market including relatively high inflation and interest rates.
-The tax and customs legislation in Mongolia is subject to varying interpretations and frequent changes. - The future economic performance of Mongolia is tied to the continuing demand from China and global prices for commodities as well as being dependent upon the effectiveness of economic, financial and monetary measures undertaken by the Government of Mongolia together with tax, legal, regulatory and political developments.
-Management is unable to predict all developments that could have an impact on the Mongolian economy and consequently what effect, if any, they could have on the future financial position of the Company.
+The tax and customs legislation in Mongolia is subject to varying interpretations and frequent changes. - The future economic performance of Mongolia is tied to the continuing demand from China and global prices for commodities as well as being dependent upon the effectiveness of economic, financial and monetary measures undertaken by the Government of